wwwhtml/hp-2910al-switch-firmware-upgrade/README.md

 # HP Procurve 2910al Switch Firmware Upgrade, via SSH

 This tutorial is based on a switch that was factory reset, with the firmware files ready for download at a local TFTP server (192.168.0.193), and with switch's IP (192.168.0.184).
-See important links at the end.</
+At the end link to firmware files, how to factory reset the HP switch, and the steps on how to configure the SNTP. <br>

 STEPS:<br>